jsnbly/milestone3/README.md

 # Milestone 3 Data Centric Development

 Access Project on Heroku here - https://online-cookbookms3.herokuapp.com/
-Wireframes Can be seen here -
-Database Schema Can be seen here -

 An Online Cookbook - The brief for this project was to design and build an online Recipe Book to give the site owner a way to promote their brand of cooking tools by give external users a way to share recipes with other users on the site.

-# Project Requirements
+# Technologies to use for Project Requirements
 Main Technologies
 HTML,CSS,JavaScript,Python & Flask,MongoDB and can include Additional Libraries and external APIS.

-# Project Mandatory Requirments
+# Outline of Project Mandatory Requirments
 Data Handling: Build a MongoDB-backed Flask project for a web application that allows user to store and manipulate data records about a particular domain.
 Database Structure:Put some effore into designing a database structure well suited for your domain.
 Mkae sure to put some thought into the nesting relationships between records of different entities.
 User Functionality: Create functionality for users to create, locate, display, edit and delete records (CRUD functionality)